Gael-Bernard/perlinpinpin-view/README.md

 ## TODO

+### Biomes

+- Make a transition between oceans and land
-- Create a component for sideviews
+- Make classes for biomes
-- Create different geological areas
-- Add a skin to the 2D view
+- Add textures